ozzyonfire/shopify-next-app/README.md

 ### Environment Variables

 There are a couple environment variables you need to set up in order for the app to run.
-Create a file called `.env` directory (or the root of your Next.js app) and add the following lines;
+Create a file called `.env` in the root directory (or the root of your Next.js app) and add the following lines;

 ```bash
 DATABASE_URL= # database connection string - for connecting to prisma